Get discussion questions, extension activities, vocabulary boosters, a booktalk, and more ideas for teaching with Esperanza Rising by Pam Muñoz Ryan.

 Students will provide examples from the text to illustrate a theme of the book through character analysis.

 On the board, write: "There is no rose without thorns" (p.
 14).
 Have students locate the paragraph and explain what Abuelita means when she says this to Esperanza.
 Ask students if they agree with this statement.
 Why or why not?
 How does Abuelita's statement apply to Esperanza's life?
 Why does the author use this metaphor?

 Theme: Courageous female protagonist struggling to survive

-Koly, a 13-year-old Indian girl, is engaged to be married.
+Koly, a thirteen-year-old Indian girl, is engaged to be married.
 She must struggle to survive her cruel mother-in-law and a life of loneliness.

 The story of a Pakistani girl growing up in the Cholistan Desert facing many of life's hardships.

-Karena, a young Indian girl, is stranded on an island for 18 years.
+Karana, a young Native American girl, is stranded on an island for 18 years.